List of Animaniacs episodes

 The following is a list of episodes for the Warner Bros. and Amblin Entertainment animated television series Animaniacs.
 The series first premiered on Fox Kids on September 13, 1993.
 It would later air on Kids' WB from September 9, 1995, until the series finale aired on November 14, 1998, after 99 episodes.

 A feature-length direct-to-video film, Wakko's Wish, was released on December 21, 1999.
 The series also had a spin-off series Pinky and the Brain, which premiered on September 9, 1995, and concluded on November 14, 1998.

 Series overview

 Episodes

-The segments indicate in colors by which characters starred in them:
+The color of each segment title indicates the starring character(s) as follows: